-On balance, therefore, even if the Supplier had marketed or sold the Fractional Club membership as an investment in breach of Regulation 14(3) of the Timeshare Regulations, I am not persuaded that Mrs W's decision to purchase Fractional Club membership at the Time of Sale was motivated by the prospect of a financial gain (i.e., a profit).
+On balance, therefore, even if the Supplier had marketed or sold the Fractional Club membership as an investment in breach of Regulation 14(3) of the Timeshare Regulations, I am not persuaded that Ms M's decision to purchase Fractional Club membership at the Time of Sale was motivated by the prospect of a financial gain (i.e., a profit).
 On the contrary, I think the evidence suggests she would have pressed ahead with her purchase whether or not there had been a breach of Regulation 14(3).
-And for that reason, I do not think the credit relationship between Mrs W and the Lender was unfair to her even if the Supplier had breached Regulation 14(3).
+And I'm persuaded that her complaint is primarily driven by a change in her financial circumstances rather than any alleged unfairness in the relationship between her and the Lender arising out of the sale.
+And for that reason, I'm not persuaded that the credit relationship between Ms M and the Lender was unfair to her even if the Supplier had breached Regulation 14(3).